George47/Genius/README.md

 # Genius

 A modern solution to mobile e-commerce.
-Serves as a directory App for various merchants to and creates an express checkout experience for customers.
+Serves as a directory App for various merchants and creates an express checkout experience for customers.

 ## Getting Started